-After collecting all the datas from UWE members in the format of a Report from each country, by 30th of June, we will draft a final Report with all the feedback and findings to submit to the Council of Europe in fulfillment to our mission.
+After collecting all the datas from UWE members in the format of a Report from each country, by 15 th September, we will draft a final Report with all the feedback and findings to submit to the Council of Europe in fulfillment to our mission.

 The Recommendation on Preventing and Combating Sexism was adopted in March 2019 by the Council of Europe Committee of Ministers, This text contains the first ever internationally agreed definition of sexism.

 It also proposes a set of concrete measures to combat this wide-spread phenomenon including through legislation and policies and through awareness-raising.

 The recommendation proposes specific tools and measures to prevent and combat sexism and sexist behaviour in the areas of language and communications, Internet and social media, media and advertising.
 The recommendation proposes specific attention to sexism in justice and education institutions, in culture and sport, as well as in the private sector.